epinowcast/epidist/README.md

 and [considering new methods and tools](https://community.epinowcast.org/c/projects/11), among others.
-If you are generally interested in real-time analysis of infectious disease, you may find this useful even if do not use `epinowcast`.
+If you are generally interested in real-time analysis of infectious disease, you may find this useful even if do not use `epidist`.

 </details>